NMoroney/Patent-Gazette-to-TSV/README.md

 This repository uses [ziplib](https://github.com/frk1/ziplib/tree/master?tab=readme-ov-file) (originally on [bitbucket](https://bitbucket.org/wbenny/ziplib)) to directly transform an input Gazette zip directly to a file of Tab Separated Values or TSV file.

+The first six [Gazettes of 2024](2024/) consist of about 50,000 patents and a combined size of 3.6 MB.

 ---
 ### Versions